sunaku/dasht/README.md

 Whitespace characters in the given QUERY are treated as wildcards.
 Moreover, UNIX glob pattern syntax can be used in the given QUERY.
+If QUERY is unspecified, its value is assumed to be a wildcard.

+### dasht-query-exec(1)

+    Usage: dasht-query-exec QUERY DATABASE [OPTIONS_FOR_SQLITE3...]

+Searches for the given QUERY (treated as a case-insensitive glob) in the given [Dash] docset DATABASE while passing the given options to sqlite3(1).

 ### dasht-docsets(1)